 Article 4(1) of the GDPR defines "personal data" as any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Information entered into Wizard Creation formsOur policy is only to process personal information via the Platform that is required to create Wizards and generate legal documents.
-Lawyers enter the client's name and client's contact person name into a form when creating the Wizard.
+Information entered into instructions form Creation formsOur policy is only to process personal information via the Platform that is required to create instructions forms and generate legal documents.
+Lawyers enter the client's name and client's contact person name into a form when creating the instructions form.
 Lawyers also enter their own name, their law firm name and their email address into that same form.
-This information is used to generate an online instruction Wizard.
+This information is used to generate an online instruction instructions form.

-Matter DetailsIf you launch Contract Instructor from within your legal practice management system, matter details saved in that system will be made available for you or your clients to access when completing the Wizard.
+Matter DetailsIf you launch Contract Instructor from within your legal practice management system, matter details saved in that system will be made available for you or your clients to access when completing the instructions form.

 Who we share personal information withWe will only disclose personal information that we collect via the Platform to third parties as follows: